The best waterproof camera in 2023: underwater cameras for fun and action

 So, with the above in mind, let's define our terms!
 When we talk about waterproof cameras, there are a number of different types of cameras we can mean.
 We've divided our guide into sections accordingly, so here are some quick explanations of the categories.

 Waterproof compacts are a whole lot like ordinary compact cameras: a self-contained camera with a fixed lens on the front.
-Many of them have a zoom lens, and this gives them an advantage over action cameras (see below), which tend to have lenses with a single fixed focal length.
+Some of them have a zoom lens, and this gives them an advantage over action cameras (see below), which tend to have lenses with a single fixed focal length.
 One thing that marks out most waterproof compacts is they tend to come in bright colors, in contrast to the staid blacks, silvers, and greys of mainstream cameras.
 This makes them easier to see if you drop them in the water.

-Action cameras like the best GoPros are much smaller than waterproof compacts.
+Action cameras are much smaller than waterproof compacts.
 They are therefore easier to mount or wear on a harness or helmet, making them great for watersports.
 Their video specs also tend to be better, with resolutions of 4K and higher and competitive frame rates.
 The aforementioned fixed lens means that you're stuck with a fixed perspective (which is why GoPro-shot videos all tend to have the same fishbowl look).

 How we test cameras

 When testing waterproof cameras we pay particular attention to how easy they are to use when using them underwater, where camera controls are not a straightforward to see or use.
+Image and video quality is judged by testing the cameras in a variety of different real-world lighting conditions - and then comparing the results agains the hundreds of other cameras that our team of reviewers have tested.
+See How we test and review on Digital Camera World

 Read more: